-Using their cloud-connected post-PC smartphones and tablets, supermodel fans can easily augment the individual supermodel snap and fact mashies above with new and interesting facts about their favorite supermodels from each supermodel generation.
-For example, one supermodel fan uses her new Apple iPhone 7 Plus to quickly design and create five new supermodel fact mashies and then share her creations with friends on popular photo sharing and social networking sites in the cloud.
-The new fan-generated fact mashie creations, or fan mashies for short, share the same structure as the original supermodel snap mashies, as shown below.
+Using their cloud-connected AI-powered smartphones and tablets, supermodel fans can easily augment the individual supermodel snap and fact mashies above with new and interesting facts about their favorite supermodels from each supermodel generation.
+For example, one supermodel fan uses her new Apple iPhone 7 Plus to quickly design and create five new supermodel fact mashies and then shares her creations with friends on popular photo sharing and social networking sites in the cloud.
+The new fan-generated fact mashie creations, or fan mashies for short, share the same structure as the original supermodel snap mashie story, as shown below.

-Upon receiving the new fan mashies shown above in her Facebook Messenger feed, a second supermodel fan uses her Apple iPhone 7 to quickly create an entirely new animated supermodel mashie by
+Upon receiving new fan mashies in her Facebook Messenger feed, a second supermodel fan uses her Apple iPhone 7 to quickly create an entirely new supermodel mashie story by

 combining one of the new fan-generated fact mashies with one of the original supermodel-generated snap mashies.
-Once her creation is complete, she posts it to Google Photos, Snapchat, and Instagram to attract more followers and see if her friends and other supermodel fans like her new design.
+Once her creation is complete, she posts it to Google Photos, Snapchat, and Instagram to attract more followers and receive feedback from her friends and other supermodel fans on her new design.

 The resource above is not free to use or share.